tyrell/qemu-m1-kali/README.md

   1. Go to https://www.kali.org/get-kali/#kali-bare-metal
   2. Pick the installer that matches your need from the 64-bit section.

-Why x86 64-bit?
-Because I was not able to get the Applie M1 installer running using qemu-system-aarch64.
+Why x86 64-bit and not the Apple M1 installer?!
+Because I was not able to get the Kali Linux Applie M1 installer running using QEMU.
 That's why! :)

 ## Create a directory for your installation and initialise a QEMU virtual vard disk